postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 1. From the element you want to share, select <img alt="Share icon" src="https://assets.postman.com/postman-docs/icon-share.jpg#icon" width="16px"> **Share**.
 1. Select **Via API**.
-    * Select **Get collection JSON using Collection Access Key** to share the collection's JSON file.
-Anyone with this link has read-only access to the collection's JSON file.
+    * Select **Get collection JSON using Collection Access Key** to share the collection's JSON.
+Anyone with this link has read-only access to the collection's JSON.
 This Postman API endpoint serves the data that reflects the current state of the collection.
     * Select **Link to collection in public workspace** to provide a link to the collection.
 Anyone with this link can view and fork your collection.

 <!-- vale Postman.Avoid = YES -->